About Community Touch

 Dr. T. Tyronne Champion

-Tyronne is the Co/Founder and currently serves as the Executive Director for Community Touch, Inc. Tyronne has worked in the banking and real estate industry for more than 20 years, he also worked as a fundraiser for 14 years.
+Tyronne is the Co-Founder and currently serves as the Director of Operations for Community Touch, Inc. Tyronne has worked in the banking and real estate industry for more than 20 years, he also worked as a fundraiser for 14 years.
 He is the Senior Pastor of True Deliverance Ministries Bealeton the founding church that assisted in the formation of Community Touch.
 Read More...Read Less

 Alvin Dillings